macrocosm-os/data-universe/docs/dynamic_desirability.md

 ## Overview

-Dynamic Desirability takes the previous system of manually setting subnet preferences for data scraping at scale to an organic, democratic mechanism.
+[Dynamic Desirability](../dynamic_desirability) takes the previous system of manually setting subnet preferences for data scraping at scale to an organic, democratic mechanism.
 This introduces a voting system for both the subnet owner and participating validators, where each will set their own weight preferences through an adaptable list of incentivized labels.
-Validators choose weights and submit them as JSONs into the Macrocosmos Desirabilities Github.
+Validators choose weights and submit them as JSONs into the desirability repository called [Gravity](https://github.com/macrocosm-os/gravity/tree/main).
 These weights are then committed to the chain, where they can be later read and used to create an aggregate DataDesirabilityLookup object used for scoring.

+## Gravity Repository

+Dynamic Desirability uses the Gravity repo as a part of the validator preference submission pipeline.
+Read-access is public and encouraged!

+If you are a validator and would like to have your subreddit/hashtag preferences incentivized on SN13, please check out the [**Gravity repo**](https://github.com/macrocosm-os/gravity/tree/main) and fill out a [**request form**](https://forms.gle/BzLg4SwWgmi9xVC18) for write-access.

 ## Overall Process